 Two aerobridges for the Ansett terminal were manufactured by Airport Equipment of Lower Hutt, New Zealand.
 A portion of T4 has been occupied by Tiger Airways since October 2007.

 In August 2007 a new expansion project for the international terminal (T2) to add 25,000ft² of floor space was announced.
 The new expansion required an investment of $330m over a five-year period for a series of integrated projects.
 In January 2008 ground breaking occurred for the first phase of the expansion.
 Work on the first phase was completed in 2009 and T2 was officially opened in December 2009.
 The first phase included new outbound passenger processing zones and a new security and customs area in the departures level.

-Another project enhanced the airport's baggage-handling capability with two A380 baggage carousels for inbound flights.
-Work on baggage delivery improvements for outward bound flights from 3,000 to 4,500 bags an hour will start in August 2010 and is due for completion in March 2012.
+Another project enhanced the airport’s baggage-handling capability with two A380 baggage carousels for inbound flights.
+Work on baggage delivery improvements for outward bound flights from 3,000 to 4,500 bags an hour started in 2010 and was completed in 2012.

 The terminal was enhanced by a 7,000m² passenger concourse giving five new aircraft parking bays and three new gates with dual-level aerobridges for the A380.

-A new retail precinct for T2 (5,000m²) will be built between November 2008 and December 2011.
-This will introduce 10m-high glass windows for passengers to observe the airfield and also add around 50% more cafe and lounge space as well as ten new retail outlets.
+A new retail precinct for T2 (5,000m²) was built between November 2008 and December 2011.
+This introduced 10m-high glass windows for passengers to observe the airfield and also add around 50% more cafe and lounge space as well as ten new retail outlets.